 II.
 Writing a Parental Leave Plan

-A parental leave plan is a place for you to document the plan you’ve formulated, with your supervisor, about what kinds of leave you will use and when.
-It should include:
+It may be helpful to write a parental leave plan that documents the plan you’ve formulated, with your supervisor, about what kinds of leave you will use and when.
+It may include:

 - When your leave will commence and conclude